 - Psychosocial care and play for children

-Pray with us: God, you love the little children.
-Each Syrian child is precious to you.
+Pray with us for Syrian refugees: God, You love the little children.
+Each Syrian child is precious to You.
 Please protect children in the middle of this conflict.
-We ask you to bring peace to Syria for the sake of your children.
-In your name, Amen.
+We ask You to bring peace to Syria for the sake of Your children.
+In Your name, Amen.

 How does the war in Syria affect children?